 Djibouti’s Energy Landscape: A Strategic Overview

-Appreciating the scale of the opportunity begins with understanding the central challenge facing Djibouti’s economy: its heavy dependence on imported fossil fuels.
-Currently, over 90% of the nation’s energy comes from these imports, resulting in some of the highest electricity costs in Africa.
-This volatility significantly constrains economic growth and industrial development.
+Currently, over 90% of the nation’s energy comes from these imports, leading to some of the highest electricity costs in Africa.
+This price volatility significantly constrains economic growth and industrial development.

 -